ESPRI-Mod/synda/sdp/README.md

 Synda Post-Processing module is used to transform ESGF data files.

+## Architecture description

-## Architecture: Pipeline, Jobs and Workers
+Pipeline, Jobs and Workers

 In the centre is a pipeline database that list individual jobs to be run.
 These jobs are claimed and processed by Workers - autonomous processes that are running on the